Escapist-007/Dockerized-Pub-Sub-Distributed-System/README.md

 There are also screenshots available in the repo under the Screenshots folder.

-# How to run phase-03 (Distributed Publisher/Subscriber System with distributes servers)
+# How to run phase-03 (Distributed Publisher/Subscriber System with distributed servers)

 First go the `phase_03` directory.
 Then run the below commands: